 Types of Bonds for Low-Risk Investors

-For low-risk investors, government bonds are usually the safest investment.
-Sovereign bonds (issued by the government) offer the most security, as they are backed by the government's credit.
-Municipal bonds and corporate bonds can also be low-risk if issued by stable, high-credit-rating entities.
+For low-risk investors, government bonds are typically the safest investment.
+Sovereign bonds (issued by the government) tend to be the safest, since they are backed by the government’s credit.
+Municipal bonds and corporate bonds are also low risk if they are issued by stable, high-credit-rated bodies.

-Here’s a look at some popular bond funds available for Malaysian investors:
+Here’s a look at some popular bond funds you can find as Malaysian investors:

 |